Natural gas sure getting its share of attention, lately

 The fossil fuel natural gas has been big news for reasons not too difficult to imagine.
 Just last evening (Feb.
 7th) at 6 p.m.
 Pacific Standard Time, President Biden delivered his “State-of-the-Union” address.
-Topics ran the gamut, covering everything from immigration and infrastructure to matters on abuse and reform in policing to energy policy.
-I listened to the words of the President’s speech intently and picked up on the point that Americans will be dependent on fossil fuels, at least, in the near-term, anyway.
+Topics ran the gamut, covering everything from immigration and infrastructure and matters on abuse and reform in policing to energy policy.
+I listened intently to the President’s message and picked up on the point that Americans will be somewhat dependent on fossil fuels, at least, in the near-term, anyway.
 Though, to be honest, I do not remember hearing him make any direct mention of natural gas.
 Maybe someone reading here could either refute or confirm this.

-Though that is considerable – and in no way am trying to downplay this fact at all – it pales in comparison to the amount of methane that the global atmosphere on an annual basis from all sources: cow burps, landfills, permafrost thaw, extraction of subsurface oil, and on and on and on.
+Though that is considerable – and in no way am I trying to downplay this fact at all – it pales in comparison to the amount of methane that’s released into the global atmosphere each year from all sources: cow burps, landfills, permafrost thaw, extraction of subsurface oil, and on and on and on.

 Methane being a much more potent greenhouse gas than is carbon dioxide in the atmosphere, it is better at trapping and retaining the sun’s heat, especially that which reflects off of the earth’s surface on its return to space.
 According to the NOAA (National Oceanic and Atmospheric Administration) in its Apr.
 7, 2022 “Increase in atmospheric methane set another record during 2021” news release, “While there’s been scientific debate on the cause of the ongoing surge in methane levels, carbon dioxide pollution has always been the primary driver of human-caused climate change.
 An estimated 36 billion tons of carbon dioxide were emitted into the atmosphere last year by human activity; roughly 640 million tons of methane were emitted during the same period.
 The atmospheric residence time of methane is approximately nine years, whereas some of the carbon dioxide emitted today will continue to warm the planet for thousands of years.